 1. Are you licensed?

-First things first: you should only hire a plumber who is licensed in your state.
+First things first: you should only hire a local plumber who is licensed in your state.
 Working with a licensed plumber means you’ll be working with a professional who has earned the necessary training and experience to repair or replace any plumbing issue in your home.
 A licensed plumber is also someone who is acknowledged by your state to work as one – meaning they use the appropriate tools and equipment to get the job done.
 Hiring a licensed plumber is crucial, so you’ll get what you pay for, not make things worse.
 And no, don’t simply take their word for it – always ask a copy of their license just to be sure.

 2. How much will be the total cost?